Tips from QCOSS

 Upon registering, an email verifying your user account will be sent to your nominated email address.
 Once your email address is confirmed, you will then be able to log on to the portal to create or associate to your organisation.

 Once submitted, an email verifying your organisation's account will be sent to nominated email addresses.

 Completing and submitting forms in the portal involves the following steps:

-5. Check your application for completeness, and read and accept declaration terms.
-(Note: the application form includes a checklist to assist you to check that your application is complete).
+- Check your application for completeness, and read and accept declaration terms.

-Once submitted, an email will be sent to nominated email addresses confirming that your organisation's application has been received.
+Once submitted, an email will be sent to your nominated email address confirming that your organisation's application has been received.

 - Applications can be completed over time, from anywhere and on any device with internet access.